Rolls-Royce Phantom I Ascot Tourer – 1927

 Rolls-Royce Phantom I Ascot Tourer - 1927

-The large Bausch & Lomb drum headlights, large rolled aluminum bumpers, and vertical radiator shutters are all correct for a Springfield Phantom I of this generation, and they are presented here with oversized matching Pilot Ray driving lights, introduced in 1927, with a “Barker” dipper mechanism for nighttime driving.
+The large Bausch & Lomb drum headlights, large rolled aluminum bumpers, and vertical radiator shutters are all correct for a Springfield Phantom I of this generation, and they are presented here with oversized matching Pilot Ray driving lights, introduced in 1927, with a “” dipper mechanism for nighttime driving.
 The car is also fitted with a correct three-light tail lamp cluster, with the brake, tail, and reverse lamps mounted over the license plate frame, and an Auster windscreen.
 Interior trim is largely proper, although the wooden dashboard appears to be of later construction than the rest of the woodwork.
 The paintwork is deep and rich, with a consistent shine, with only minor wear noted around the edges of the bonnet, and masking lines visible along the bonnet hinge.

 Rolls-Royce Phantom I Ascot Tourer - 1927